Last updated: July 30, 2021

 - You may have to provide evidence that you would be staying in Canada for at least 15 days.

-- Even if you have no symptoms, it is mandatory to have a quarantine plan that shows how you’ll quarantine for 14 days when you arrive in Canada.
+- Even if you have no symptoms, it is mandatory to have a quarantine plan.
 A quarantine plan should include:

 - A place where you will be staying,